-For instance, when an antelope encounters a lion, it is very useful for it to have instant access to flight.
-For a human being, it is very useful to reflexively remember “I’ve been burnt" in order to avoid touching fire.
+For instance, when an antelope encounters a lion, it is advantageous for it to have instant access to flight.
+For a human being, it is beneficial to reflexively remember “I’ve been burnt” to avoid touching fire.
 And it’s also essential to have access to our anger when we need to fight.
-The parts of our brain that are involved in this reactive mode, such as the amygdala, are evolutionarily very old.
+The brain functions that are involved in this reactive mode are evolutionarily much older.

-Much more recent evolutionarily are the parts of the human brain that allow for a broader assessment of the situation, beyond the knee-jerk reaction to danger.
-Neural circuits in the frontal cortex allow us to determine that, even though a given situation feels like a major threat, it is not actually that threatening.
-This allows us to downgrade the alert from DEFCON 1 to something more appropriate.
+Much more recent evolutionarily are the functions of the human brain that allow for a broader assessment of the situation, beyond the knee-jerk reaction to danger.
+Neural circuits in the frontal cortex will enable us to determine that, even though something feels like a significant threat, it is not actually that threatening.
+This process allows us to downgrade the alert from DEFCON 1 to something more appropriate.

-What I call the proactive mindset is the human ability to engage the more evolved neural circuits, and perform a sort of due diligence to improve the quality of the information that we get through the reactive mindset.
+The proactive mindset is the human ability to engage the more evolved neural circuits.
+This process is a sort of due diligence to improve the quality of the information that we get through our reactive brain circuits.
 I am not talking about ignoring our more primitive reactions, far from that.
-I am talking about building up on these primitive reactions.
-Instead of reacting impulsively, we use the reactive impulse as a starting point for a more sophisticated process that helps us respond more effectively to a given situation.
+I am talking about building upon these primitive reactions.
+Instead of reacting impulsively, we use this reactive impulse as a starting point for a more sophisticated process that helps us respond more effectively to a given situation.

-The proactive mindset I describe can also be seen as mindfulness.
-Given how some people think of mindfulness as an esoteric practice, it is important to state that what I am describing here is a natural human ability: The ability to function more effectively, by discriminating more clearly what is a manageable threat from what is not, and adopting more appropriate responses.
+Given how some people think of mindfulness as an esoteric practice, it is essential to state that what I am describing here is a natural human ability.
+The ability to function more effectively, by discriminating more clearly what is a manageable threat from what is not and adopting more appropriate responses.

 Now, how do we do this?
 Of course, it helps to have an awareness of this process, and the intention to shift from a reactive mode.
 It helps, but it isn’t nearly enough.
-Because we are talking about overriding a very powerful mechanism, one that has been reinforced by millions of years of evolution.
-This mechanism enables us to mobilize enormous amounts of energy in the service of survival when we face what we perceive as a major threat.
-The bigger the perceived threat, the more impossibly difficult the task will feel.
-Pushing against the fear will only increase the sense of pressure and danger, and make it even more difficult to override the reactive impulses.
+We are talking about overriding a potent mechanism, one that has been reinforced by millions of years of evolution.
+This mechanism enables us to mobilize enormous amounts of energy in the service of survival when we face what we perceive as a significant threat.
+The bigger the perceived risk, the more overwhelming the task will feel.
+Pushing against the fear will only increase the sense of pressure and danger and make it even more difficult to override the reactive impulses.

 When you’re reactive, you may not perceive your reactivity as fear.
 For instance, you may feel confused.
 Or feel stuck.
-Or you may be very angry, even angry to the point of being scary to other people… so that doesn’t sound like you’re afraid, does it?
+Or you may be very angry, even angry to the point of being scary to other people… so that doesn’t sound like you’re afraid.
 So let’s not call that fear.
-Let’s just call it “intense emotion, related to a sense of threat”.
+Let’s call it “intense emotion, related to a sense of threat.”
 The point is, it is the very intensity of the emotion that makes it hard to override.

 How does one deal with this?
-I’m going to take a simple example, one where the “threat” can be managed relatively easily: What happens when you start wearing contact lenses, and how you get accustomed to inserting them into your eyes.
+I’m going to take a simple example: one in which managing the “threat” is relatively easy.
+Let’s talk about what happens when you start wearing contact lenses, and how you get accustomed to inserting them into your eyes.

 You put the lens on the tip of a finger, and you start moving the index finger toward your eye.

 This learning is possible because a lot of conditions are gathered to override the reactive impulse to the perceived attack.
-For one thing, there is the reassuring knowledge that this procedure is one that has been done by millions of other people, and that the medical profession is behind it.
-But also, the finger that moves toward your eye is your own, so you can modulate the movement; in other words, there is less of a threat because you have control over the action.
+For one thing, there is the reassuring knowledge that this procedure is one that has been done by millions of other people and that the medical profession is behind it.
+But also, the finger that moves toward your eye is your own so that you can modulate the movement.
+In other words, there is less of a threat because you have control over the action.
 As you feel safer, there is less of a need for a protective reaction.

-So, in order to override reactivity, you need to feel safer.
-This doesn’t happen through logic alone.
+But you can’t feel safer through logic alone.
 Logic helps, of course, as it does in the case of contact lenses: It helps to know that eye doctors think of this as a safe procedure.
 But it is not enough.
 What is necessary is the experience of actually feeling safe, so that the powerful protection circuits of the brain can relax their grip, and make change possible.
-Remember that these protective circuits are those we share with other animals, they’re more primitive than our cortical circuits, they’re not good at the subtleties of complex thought.
-To overcome reactivity, you need to experience a visceral sense of safety, because the function of reactivity is to protect you.
+Remember that these protective circuits are those we share with other animals.
+They are more primitive than our cortical circuits.
+They are not good at the subtleties of complex thought.
+To overcome reactivity, you need to experience a visceral sense of safety.
+Why?
+The function of reactivity is to protect you.
 It becomes unnecessary if you have another way to feel safe and protected.

-What we are talking about here is a visceral sense of safety, and a visceral understanding of the intense emotions that have a grip on you, cannot be fully accessed when we try to get at them by only using words, logical discourse.
-This is because the brain circuits involved in these emotions do not have the sophistication to process complex concepts or logic.
+What we are talking about here is a visceral sense of safety and an intuitive understanding of the intense emotions that have a grip on you.
+We cannot achieve this kind of intuitive understanding when we try to get at it by only using words and logical discourse.
+The brain circuits involved in these emotions do not have the sophistication to process complex concepts or logic.
 So we need to pay attention to moment-by-moment physical experience.
 We need to keep coming back to that, as opposed to staying solely at the level of “talking about” what might be happening.